bytedance/byteps/docs/rationale.md

 # The Rationale of BytePS

 We find that some users may not fully understand this page.
 If you have doubts after reading this page, we prepare a detailed [FAQ](/docs/faq.md).
-If you still have questions, you are welcome to Github raise issues.
+If you still have questions, you are welcome to raise Github issues.

 ## Background

-You want to run your training on your expensive GPU cluster.
+You want to run your training in your expensive GPU cluster.
 Unfortunately, when you run distributed training, these GPUs are not well fed -- their precious cycles are wasted on waiting for network transmission.
 You tried many existing solutions, most notably the popular allreduce approach.
 You probably found NCCL gave you better performance than many other alternatives.
 You know NCCL is developed by NVIDIA and HPC experts.
 You guess that may be it.

 We understand you.
 This is why we develop BytePS and want to show you, in a cloud or in-house shared cluster environment, NCCL (and fundamentally allreduce) is suboptimal.